Legislation to launch regulated online casino gaming and poker in Indiana in 2023 is officially dead.

-The Hoosier State was on several analysts’ short list as being the next state to expand into online casino gaming, after initially offering just sports betting.
+The Hoosier State was on several analysts’ short list as being the next state to expand into the world of regulated online casinos in the USA, after initially offering just sports betting.
 In many cases, expanded iGaming in Indiana was considered the most likely gaming expansion scenario for 2023.

 A supportive report by Spectrum Gaming Group release last fall, in which the firm said online casinos wouldn’t cannibalize revenue for land-based properties, also appeared to give HB 1536 some tailwind.
 The report was commissioned by the state regulator, the Indiana Gaming Commission (IGC).

 With what seemed like promising odds at the time, Rep. Ethan Manning (R-Logansport) introduced HB 1536 on January 12, the last day to do so in the House.
 His bill was promptly referred to the House Committee on Public Policy, a panel that Manning chairs.

 HB 1536 would have allowed each of the state’s 13 land-based casinos and racinos to run three online casino skins.
 It also would have allowed Indiana to join a multi-state gaming compact for online poker.
 The bill called for taxing online casino gaming at 20%.